 Don’t over-analyze - There is a reason you have gotten this far in the fantasy football playoffs.
 Stick with what got you here.
 The most common mistake for first-time championship players is to over-think your game.
 For example, you own Marshawn Lynch and the Seattle Seahawks are playing the Arizona Cardinals this week.
 You start Lynch no matter what.
 Especially this season as no defense has been consistent for fifteen games.

 The worst words you want to hear before you play your running back are Cardinals.
-Yes, the Cardinals have shutdown the run for most of the season and are first ..click here to read more
+Yes, the Cardinals have shutdown ..click here to read more

 Eli Manning, Fantasy Football Advice, Fantasy Football Championship, Fantasy Football Playoffs, Fantasy Football Waiver Wire, Kahlil Bell, Marshawn Lynch, new york jets

 Before I start, I hope that everyone at Camelclutchblog.com, especially my editor Eric Gargiulo, and their families had a great holiday.
 I hope that my readers also had a great holiday as well.
 I did as well as my beagle Ace Frehley.
 I thought I would get a blog done for you before we all celebrate the coming of the new year.

 As 2012 comes to a close, it is time for me to write a blog about the high points, and the low points of the year in sports.
 As sports fans, we had quite a very interesting year.
 We have had great moments, shocking moments, sad moments, and great comebacks.
 Hopefully, in 2013, there will be many more.

 As I said, a lot has happened in 2012, so it will be hard to sum it up, but I will do my best.
 I will be putting the ones that I ..click here to read more